LLewis007/LaTonya-Repository/README.md

 # LaTonya-Repository
-This is one of my many repository
+This is one of my many repositories